onflow/flow/docs/compatibility.md

 - **PATCH:** Backwards compatible bug fixes.

-For example, release 1.0.0 introduced backwards incompatible changes from release 0.12.1.
-However, release 1.1.1 was backwards compatible with release 1.0.0.
+For example, release `2.0.0` introduced backwards incompatible changes from release `1.12.1`.
+However, release `2.1.1` was backwards compatible with release `2.0.0`.

+### Exception for `0.x.x` releases

+Many Flow projects are still in an early beta phase and therefore are denoted with a `0.x.x` version tag.
+While the team is moving towards proper versioning for all projects, these pre-1.0 releases are not guaranteed to follow the semantic versioning rules outlined above.

 ## Public APIs